1. How do I obtain a notary public commission?

 6. What is the status of my background investigation?

-For up-to-date information about your background check, you can contact the California Department of Justice at (916) 227-4557.
-This is an automated line that will prompt you for the ATI (Applicant Tracking Identifier) number from the Request for Live Scan Service Form and your birth date.
+For up-to-date information about your background check, visit the California Department of Justice's Applicant Background Check Status webpage at https://applicantstatus.doj.ca.gov/.
+The ATI (Applicant Tracking Identifier) number from the Request for Live Scan Service Form and date of birth are required to perform a search.

 7. Why does it take so long for the results of a name check to come back from the Department of Justice?